 You may hear of the names and know of some of the ladies who helped create Sussex County Ladies Golf Association but did you know who they were?
 Many of the earliest ladies donated trophies, which were rightly named after the donor and these are still keenly fought over year after year.
 Read about Linda Jerdein, Glenda Ricketts, Kathleen Rider, Kathleen Morrice, Prue Riddiford, Beryl Pockett and others!

-Kathleen Rider was known before marriage as Miss Gilligan and played at West Sussex and Goodwood with a very competitive handicap of 3, she frequently represented Sussex.
-In 1955 Kathleen died whilst still in her early 50’s and the family state that had recently been nominated as Sussex County Captain.
-West Hove GC play a Kathleen Rider Foursomes competition annually, and it’s believed that her sister in law, Penny Gilligan, started the competition in Kathleen’s memory.
+was known before marriage as Miss Gilligan and played at West Sussex and Goodwood with a very competitive handicap of 3, she frequently represented Sussex.
+In 1955 Kathleen died whilst still in her early 50's and the family state that had recently been nominated as Sussex County Captain.
+Her brothers Arthur and Harold Gilligan (who incidentally both played cricket for Sussex and England) donated the trophy in her name.
+West Hove GC play a Kathleen Rider Foursomes competition annually, and it’s believed that her sister in law, Penny Gilligan, started the competition in Kathleen's memory.

-Nowadays the Kathleen Rider Foursomes is an annual event with 2 pairs playing foursomes off handicap competing for the Kathleen Rider Salver.
+Nowadays the Kathleen Rider Foursomes is an important SCLGA annual event with 2 pairs playing foursomes off handicap competing for the Kathleen Rider Salver.

 In 1989 she took up golf with her husband John and joined Holtye Golf Club; among the many highlights in her golfing career was that she was part of the winning team in 1995 which won the Kathleen Rider Foursomes, quite an achievement for such a small club!